 - Wood and Plastic: Materials used to make furniture, toys, or household goods.

-Final goods are products ready for consumption or investment, while intermediate goods are used as inputs in producing final goods.
+The difference between final goods and intermediate goods lies in their use.
+Final goods are for end consumption or investment, while intermediate goods are used in producing final goods.